talroz532/Generate-Password/README.md

 Loop generator password between 6-20 letters untill pressed ANY_KEY is not ENTER

-Keep generate press ENTER
+"Keep generate press ENTER
-For exit press ANY KEY
+For exit press ANY KEY"